John Pepper – Short Biography

 Industry: Personal Care Home Products

-Key success traits: determined, risk-taker, exemplary organizational and leadership skills
+Key success traits: determined, risk-taker, excellent organizational and leadership skills

-Will become Disney’s non-executive chairman on January 1, 2007.
-He also holds a number of other positions including membership on the Board of Directors of the Xerox Corporation, Motorola Inc. and the Boston Scientific Corporation.
+John Pepper also held a number of other positions including membership on the Board of Directors of the Xerox Corporation, Motorola Inc, and the Boston Scientific Corporation.
 He is deeply committed to education and spends much time supporting various educational initiatives.